-To determine whether any portion of the range of the salmon-crested cockatoo warrants further consideration as possibly endangered, we reviewed the entire supporting record for this proposed listing determination with respect to the geographic concentration of threats and the significance of portions of the range to the conservation of the species.
-As previously mentioned, we evaluated whether substantial information indicated that (i) the portions may be significant and (ii) the species in that portion may be currently in danger of extinction.
-The salmoncrested cockatoo is endemic to Seram and the three small, neighboring Indonesian islands of Ambon, Haruku, and Saparua.
+The salmon-crested cockatoo is endemic to Seram and the three small, neighboring Indonesian islands of Ambon, Haruku, and Saparua.
 Very limited information is available on the status of the species on Ambon, Haruku, and Saparua.
 Whether this species is native or introduced to Ambon is uncertain, and a very small number of cockatoos (sightings of six to eight birds) are thought to occur in remaining natural forests in the more remote regions of the island.
 The status of the salmon-crested cockatoo is unknown on Haruku and Saparua.
 For Haruku, there is one unspecified locality and observation reported in 1934; for Saparua, there is one specimen recorded for 1923.
 Even less information is available on the habitat and the threats to the species on these islands.
-Thus, we find that these three islands are not significant portions of the range of the salmon-crested cockatoo and do not require further consideration as to whether the species is endanger of extinction there.

-The relatively larger population size in high-quality habitat on Seram suggests that this area may be a significant portion of the range.
+The relatively larger population size in highquality habitat on Seram suggests that this area may be a significant portion of the range.
 The salmon-crested cockatoo primarily occurs in lowland forests throughout the island of Seram; its current population is estimated to be approximately 62,400 birds; and the species persists in high densities in primary and disturbed primary forests on Seram.
-Therefore, having determined Seram may be a portion of the range that is significant, we proceeded to evaluate whether the species within this portion would qualify as endangered.
+After a review of the best scientific and commercial data, we determined that there is no significant portion of the range in which the salmon-crested cockatoo is currently in danger of extinction.